DylanMashini/over-under-notebook/2 - Deciding on The Chassis.md

 # 2 - Deciding on The Chassis
 ### Dylan Mashini

+This post is in summary of a strategy meeting held to decide on the form factor for our robot this year.

 ## Form Factor

 The type of chassis for this year was a major decision for our team.
-We've wanted to do a X drive for about a year now, but we didn't know if it was ideal for this year's game.
+We've wanted to do a X drive for more than a year now, but we didn't know if it was ideal for this year's game.
 If we didn't chose a X drive, we would've used a traditional tank drive (like we did last year).

 ### X Drive